mixxxdj/manual/source/chapters/hardware.rst

 #.
 From the :guilabel:`Headphones` drop-down menu, select the external
    soundcard, then :guilabel:`Channels 3-4`
 #.
 Click :guilabel:`Apply` to save the changes.

-.. hint:: If you have technical difficulties with your external sound card, a
-          :ref:`splitter cable<setup-laptop-with-splitter>` can be used as a portable, inexpensive backup.

-.. note:: Soundcards designed and marketed for recording often have a knob that
-          allows you to mix its input directly with its output.
-This function can be helpful when recording (to hear the input without the latency of going through the computer), but the master output level will be low even if there is no sound on the inputs.
-To get the maximum output level from these soundcards, you may need to set this knob to only send output from the computer and none from the input(s).

 .. _setup-controller-and-external-card: